kubeshop/testkube/docs/executor-custom.md

 Test execution completed with sucess in 6.163s 🥇

 Use the following command to get test execution details:
-$ kubectl testkube tests execution 6218ccd2a26fa94ee7a7cfd1
+$ kubectl testkube get execution 6218ccd2a26fa94ee7a7cfd1

 Watch the test execution until complete:
-$ kubectl testkube tests watch 6218ccd2a26fa94ee7a7cfd1
+$ kubectl testkube watch execution 6218ccd2a26fa94ee7a7cfd1

 ```